Dolomedes aquaticus: Description

-Habitat/Distribution
+Habitat and distribution

-Dolomedes aquaticus occurs on open, stony riverbeds and also rocky lake shorelines.
-D. aquaticus has been observed to be at its highest abundance when there was intermediate disturbance along the river banks.
+Dolomedes aquaticus usually live on open, stony riverbeds and rocky lake shorelines.
+D. aquaticus has been observed to be at its highest abundance when there is intermediate disturbance along the river banks.
 D. aquaticus can be found throughout the South Island of New Zealand and in the lower half of the North Island of New Zealand.It has been suggested that D. aquaticus is not present in the upper half of the North Island due to the lack of braided rivers in this region.

+Conservation status

+This species is listed as "Not Threatened" in the New Zealand Threat Classification System (NZTCS).

 Behaviour

-Dolomedes aquaticus is found on plants, stones, or pieces of wood at or near the surface of the water.
-It can swim and run very rapidly on the surface of the water.
-When teased it makes for the nearest object, down which it runs to the bottom of the water, where it remains till all danger has gone.
-While incubating, the female goes some distance from the water, and lives under a large stone or a piece of wood.
-Here she remains till the young are hatched.
-During incubation she shows considerable aversion to water.
-The cocoon is globular, and is carried under the sternum, to which it is firmly held by the palpi and strands of web from the spinners.
+Dolomedes aquaticus is found on plants, stones or pieces of wood near the surface of the water.
+It can swim and run very rapidly on the water's surface.
+When provoked, it will flee towards the nearest object and may sometimes dive under the water, where it will remain until all danger is gone.
+Whilst incubating, the female migrates away from the water and lives under a large stone or piece of wood.
+She will remain here until the young have hatched.
+During incubation, the female will show considerable aversion to water.
+The cocoon is globular and is carried under the sternum, to which it is firmly held by the palpi and strands of web from the spinners.